WHATS HOT

 Common signs of early pregnancy include cramping and frequent urination.
 Cramping is caused by the sudden pressure of the uterus on the bladder.
 Frequent urination is caused by the increased blood flow to the pelvis and by the pressure of the growing uterus on the bladder.

 Many women report suffering from headaches and extreme backaches in early pregnancy.
 The headaches experienced in early pregnancy are usually mild and go away on their own.
 If the headaches are very bad, and you also have nausea and vomiting, it’s important to see a doctor.
-This could mean there’s a more serious problem.
+This could mean there’s a more serious .
 The backaches experienced in early pregnancy are caused by the rapid increase in hormone activity and the weight of the growing uterus.
-These can usually be relieved with over-the-counter pain medication and by using a supportive pregnancy when or resting.
+These can usually be relieved with over-the-counter pain medication and by using a supportive pregnancy when sleeping or resting.

-Nearly half of all women report experiencing back pain as an early sign of pregnancy.
+Nearly half of all women report experiencing as an early sign of pregnancy.
 This is caused by a variety of factors, including weight gain, pressure on the womb, and loosening of joints and ligaments.

 If you think you might be pregnant, it’s important to take a pregnancy test.
 But how do you know if you’re really pregnant?
 Here are some early signs and symptoms of pregnancy: missed period, nausea or vomiting, fatigue, bloating, breast tenderness, headaches, and mood swings.